rupesh40/istio-grpc-using-minikube/README.md

  Now execute following command to create deployments,services,pods,gateways (to execute following command you must be inside istio folder with wsl terminal).
   "kubectl apply -f istio-yaml/grpc.yaml"

+  commands to check the status of pod: "kubectl get pods"

 step 8:
  Now run the command  "minikube tunnel" in the different terminal and keep the process running on that wsl terminal.